vsheyanov/presentation-consecutive-graphQL/slides.md

 - mobile app ~5 years in development, 4 years in production
 - backend ~6 years in development
-- in the Fronend-end team only 1 team member left from the initial implementation team
+- in the Frontend-end team only 1 team member left from the initial implementation team
 - the plan for the product is
   - support legacy features
   - rebuild old stuff when possible